theotherp/nzbhydra2/nativeNotes.md

 ### How to run

 - If you use docker nothing should change for you.
 Using the latest image NZBHydra should start as usual, automatically migrating the database on the first start.
+It may take the maintainers of the image you use (LSIO, BinHex or hotio) take some days to upgrade to 5.x.
-- If you run NZBHydra on Windows or Linux directly (i.e. not using docker) and have an x64 CPU you can continue to do that (although I haven't been able to verify that on Linux).
+- If you run NZBHydra on Windows or Linux directly (i.e. not using docker) and have an x64 CPU you can continue to do that (although I haven't been able to verify that on all Linux distributions).
+The startup exes or python files will just run an executable file instead of run java.
 - If you run NZBHydra on other architectures or OSes (like ARM, M1 and/or on MacOS) or if for some reason the executable does not start on your machine you will have to use the "generic" release type which still requires Java 17.
 This is because I have to compile every executable on the target architecture and it's just not feasible/possible for me to that for the others.
 Sorry about that - if possible switch to docker.

 ### How to update

-In any case I recommend shutting down NZBHydra and making a complete copy of the folder (either just the data folder for docker or the complete folder for the others).
+In any case I recommend shutting down NZBHydra and making a complete copy of the folder (either just the data folder for docker users or the complete folder for the others).

 Then: